 While any household with a special needs child needs to manage extra expenses on top of normal living costs, early preparation can help.

-Australia’s NDIS aims to fund ‘reasonable and necessary’ supports for people living with a disability.
+Australia’s NDIS aims to fund ‘reasonable and necessary’ support for people living with a disability.
 Some parents have requested more – wanting the best for their child, but often this is not possible which has seen parents reach into their own pockets.
 Some parents have also reduced their working hours or quit altogether to care for their child.
 Dealing with extra costs and less income has considerable impacts on a family’s budget.

 Costs of care